bamorim/bed/README.md

 This is, in general lines, how I plan to accomplish that:

-- [ ] Get information about a schema (currently by parsing the introspection query result by calling `Absinthe.Schema.introspect/1`).
+- [x] Get information about a schema (currently by parsing the introspection query result by calling `Absinthe.Schema.introspect/1`).
+  - [ ] Maybe we can add tests (maybe property testing?) that we can reconstruct the introspection schema to make sure we are not loosing any valuable information.
 - [ ] Build a JSON schema from a query (no transforms)
 - [ ] Implement the runtime of the proxy by using `@endpoint` directives and macros to create a plug (always returning 200).